armon/pypred/README.md

 API
 ===

-Using the pypred package is very simple as well.
-It has a single primary interface, which is the `Predicate` class.
+Predicates themselves have a single interface, which is the `Predicate` class.
 It is instantiated with a string predicate.

-The main interface for it is:
+The main API's for it are:
 * Predicate(Pred) : Creates a new predicate object

 * Predicate.description(): Returns a human readable version of the tree if valid